cerenbulbul/Watermark_Mobile_App/README.md

 In the Robust watermark, the watermark resists different types of attack.
 Robust watermarks may be used in copy protection applications to carry copy and no access control information.
 In the example below, a watermark was made using the Robust feature.

+Nowadays,there is an ever growing interest in copyright protection of multimedia content, thus digital watermarking techniques are widely practiced.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/36292743/120804873-cdc00800-c54d-11eb-9404-6560a4ab8111.jpg"  width="550" height="300"/>